Wasted Evangelism

 First, note this is purposeful (i.e., a calculated choice by Matthew), for there is a connection to the “crowds” from the the beginning, whom Jesus was ministering to at the start of the Sermon (4:23-5:2).
 This is Matthew's way of connecting the Sermon to the encounter Jesus will have at the head of chapter 8.
 The reader is not to disconnect the Sermon on the Mount to this following event, thus leaving the reader to ask, what is the significance of the leper in this narrative to what we just heard from Jesus on that mountain?

-Second, note the first person Jesus, who had just made an invitation into his kingdom and explained what kind of righteousness was, not only required, but was to flow from living in the kingdom, encounters–the first–was a leper.
-This, of all people in the land, is one of the target groups of the Beatitudes, a much marginalized social class, and very unclean.
+Second, Jesus had just made an invitation into his kingdom and explained what righteousness was, not only required in this kingdom, but was, also, to flow from living out the kingdom and his first encounter is a leper.
+This, of all people in the land, is certainly one of the target groups of the Beatitudes (poor in spirit, mournful, meek/powerless), a much marginalized social class, and very unclean.

 Third, note that Jesus touched the leper before he healed him—significant, because you don’t touch lepers and if you do, you share in their uncleanness (get it?).

 Then, finally note, the kingdom is realized when “immediately” the leper was made clean.
-You must remember that pure of heart in 5:8 is actually [
+You must remember that pure of heart in 5:8 is actually [socially, religiously]

-socially, religiously] "clean of heart").
+“clean of heart.”
 So there is a definite narrative pun (connection) here for the reader to catch.

 This narrative was no interruption, but was the sermon's application.